Using Credit Memo, Fee Waiver, Journal Entry, Restore Payment, and Billed Exceptional Payment Types Correctly

 This payment type effectively demonstrates that an external payment was made, and does not show up on your cash balancing and revenue reports as a result of it not being revenue posted in Accela.
 Important note: You cannot process a refund on this payment type as it is just a reflection of a payment made outside of Accela, the payment would have to be refunded in the external system it was posted in.

-This payment type effectively restores the original payment amount/type, although on current date, and does not show up on your cash balancing and revenue reports as a result of it not being “new” or current revenue.
+This payment type effectively restores the original payment, although on current date, and does not show up on your cash balancing and revenue reports as a result of it not being “new” or current revenue.
 Important note: Restore Payment should only be used to restore ‘Cash’, ‘Check’, ’Credit Card’, ‘Fund Transfer’, ‘Internal Transfer’ and ‘Refund Check’ payment types.
 Using it to restore other exceptional payment types to include ‘Credit Memo’, ‘Fee Waiver’, ‘Write Off’ and ‘Billed’ will not appear correctly on reports and cause financial issues.
-You cannot process a refund on this payment type as no cash was currently exchanged/paid – you are only restoring the transactional payment record.

 Billed: details about this payment type are outlined in the article “How to Use the ‘Billed’ Payment Method” on Page 3.
 Additionally, this exceptional payment type requires the agency to track these closely and re-invoice the customer up and until the fee is actually paid.
 Generally there is a due date given in these cases.
 Permits should never go to Final with a Billed payment type still active – this would mean your agency never received actual revenue/cash payment for the completed work.